Khatron Ke Khiladi 10

 Fear Factor: Khatron Ke Khiladi, Darr Lega Class Aur Dega Trass, is the tenth season of Fear Factor: Khatron Ke Khiladi, an Indian reality and stunt television series which was shot in August 2019 and premiered on 22 February 2020, on Colors TV.
 The series is produced by Endemol Shine India.
-Filmed in Bulgaria, it is hosted by Rohit Shetty.
-The season ended on 26 July 2020 with Karishma Tanna declared as the winner and Karan Patel became the 1st runner up.
-The show's telecast was stopped due to the COVID-19 pandemic from 29 March to 27 June.
+Filmed in Bulgaria, it was hosted by Rohit Shetty.
+The season ended on 26 July 2020 with Karishma Tanna declared as the winner and Karan Patel as the 1st runner-up.
+The show's telecast was interrupted from 29 March to 27 June due to the COVID-19 pandemic.